awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

 User accounts that are imported by an administrator or developer start in this state\.

 **Force Change Password**
-The user account is confirmed and the user can sign in using a temporary password, but on first sign\-in, the user must changetheir password to a new value before doing anything else\.
+The user account is confirmed and the user can sign in using a temporary password, but on first sign\-in, the user must change their password to a new value before doing anything else\.
 User accounts that are created by an administrator or developer start in this state\.

 **Disabled**